SerenityOS/serenity/Base/usr/share/man/man7/sys.md

 * **`kmalloc_stacks`** - This node controls whether to send information about kmalloc to debug log.
 * **`ubsan_is_deadly`** - This node controls the deadliness of the kernel undefined behavior sanitizer errors.

+#### `constants` directory

+This subdirectory includes global constants of the kernel.
+Those nodes are generated during the boot sequence and are completely static, therefore making them very fast to read (no kmalloc or locking is needed).

+* **`load_base`** - This node reveals the loading address of the kernel.
+* **`system_mode`** - This node exports the chosen system mode as it was decided based on the kernel commandline or a default value.
+* **`cmdline`** - This node exports the kernel boot commandline that was passed from the bootloader.

 ### Consistency and stability of data across multiple read operations